crystal-community/cr-config/README.md

     --boolean                     Bool options are, well, for booleans -s S, --option4 OPTION4       NEW!
 Argument flag can now be supplied.
 Your param can be defined in a config but overwritten by an argument passed in
 ```
+When using this project to parse arguments, it leaves the ARGV global variable
+intact so multiple arg parsers can be run with it.

 ## Wish List
 - [ ] Fill out config for missing options in event model is updated